gemma-butcher/ms4/TESTING.md

 ## Accesibility Testing

-* The complete site was tested using [Web Aim](https://wave.webaim.org/) and has passed.
+* The main pages of the site were tested using [Web Aim](https://wave.webaim.org/) and has passed.
 The links are available in the below table.

 | Page                  | Screenshot Link                                                                       | Notes  |
 |-----------------------|---------------------------------------------------------------------------------------|--------|